ATNoG/WSGW/samples/README.md

 ## SystemD

-A simple unit configuration file to start the WSGW in linux systems.
+A simple unit configuration file to start the WSGW in Linux systems.

 For more information about these samples, click [here](systemd).

 ## WebPages

-Some webpages that connect to the WSGW through websockets and subscribe data from specific sensors.
+Some web pages that connect to the WSGW through WebSockets and subscribe data from specific sensors.

 For more information about these samples, click [here](webpages).